quinn-collins/snippetbox/README.md

 - Set up a validator package that contains helper functions for validating forms and a struct for holding errors.
 - Utilize the validators when receiving POST requests to validate the data coming in.
 - Manage the validation errors gracefully by re-displaying the HTML form, highlighting the fields which failed and re-populating previously submitted data.
 - In our handler we check for validation error, if it exists we populate a map FieldErrors[string]string.
-If map is not empty we re-display the template we the data we received on the last POST request.
+If map is not empty we re-display the template with the data we received on the last POST request utilizing Go template `{{with .Data}}` syntax.

 ## Notes